How to Make Your Car Last 200,000 Miles and More

 Oil Changes

 Changing and topping off engine oil and transmission fluid—and differential oil for all-wheel-drive and four-wheel-drive vehicles—are the bedrock of auto maintenance.
+Check the manual for specific recommendations.
+When selecting which fluids to use for replacement, follow the owner’s manual’s recommendations.

 How often: Every 3,000 to 10,000 miles, depending on the model.
 Your best bet is to follow the maintenance schedule recommended by the manufacturer in the owner’s manual.
 Ibbotson says that if your car is older, you might consider following the “severe duty” schedule, which calls for more frequent service.